oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-hdfs/oracle-to-hdfs.md

   ![Architecture](./images/architecture.png " ")

 ### Objectives
-In this lab you will:
+In this lab you will learn:
 -  How to reset the GoldenGate configuration.
 -  How to create extract for source database and a path to distribute the trail to target deployment.
 -  How to configure the GoldenGate for HDFS as target.